bluewave-labs/bluewave-uptime/README.md

 ## 💚 Questions & ideas

-We've just launched our [Discussions](https://github.com/bluewave-labs/bluewave-uptime/discussions) page!
+If you have any questions, suggestions or comments, please use our [Discord channel](https://discord.gg/NAb6H3UTjK).
+We've also launched our [Discussions](https://github.com/bluewave-labs/bluewave-uptime/discussions) page!
 Feel free to ask questions or share your ideas—we'd love to hear from you!

 ## 🧩 Features